easybuilders/easybuild/docs/Unit-tests.rst

 Some tests are actually end-to-end tests or integration tests, see also http://en.wikipedia.org/wiki/Software_testing#Testing_levels.

-Following the test-driven developement paradigm, additional unit tests are implemented when new features are added or when bugs are uncovered (and fixed).
+Following the test-driven development paradigm, additional unit tests are implemented when new features are added or when bugs are uncovered (and fixed).

 What the unit tests are *not*